stefanovic80/geompy/README.md

 ### - [parabola](#draw-a-random-parabola)

-each one of these variables is a Python class.
+draw a specific geometric locus.

 According with OOP programming, for each of them you can define one or more instances.
 Here, each instance is a specific geometrical locus.
-Finally  the .draw() method displays the corresponding plot.

 As an example